The Co-ordination Unit

 The Coordination Unit is central to the operational functioning of the Service.
 It is the point of contact, registration, referral, resourcing, monitoring and support for parents and Educators.

-Our Co-ordination Unit comprises four staff members, who all work part-time:
+Our Co-ordination Unit comprises five staff members, who all work part-time:

 |Megan Whitford||Nominated Supervisor, Child Development Officer|

 |Erin Witcombe||Child Development Officer, Playgroup Leader and Acting Certified Supervisor|

 Co-ordination Unit Facilitated Programs

 We are committed to promoting and maintaining high quality, inclusive education and care for all children including those with ongoing support needs.
 This is achieved by increasing the knowledge and skills of Educators through professional development and advice and access to additional resources and support.
 Children with an assessed/diagnosed developmental delay or disability or who are undergoing continuing assessment are eligible for the Inclusion Support Program.